How Not to Write a Book in 7 Easy-to-Screw-Up Steps

 6. Start Marketing Your Book NOW!!

 Who cares that your book’s not even finished.
 You should be jamming out links to the first three chapters that you pounded out in the last week, just so you can get a jump on all the publishers who are probably DYING to get their hot little hands on your masterpiece.
+If you don’t know how to get those links out there or even how to set up your website, you need to reach out to someone ASAP.
+The professionals from Victorious are more than capable when it comes to running online campaigns and making your webpage become more visible online.
+In today’s industry, if you’re not making the most of your resources, you may not succeed and as we all know, being online is a huge resource.
 In fact, the best way to garner support for your writing project is to get someone to pay you to write the rest of it.
 Why even continue writing!
 Go and schlepp that bad boy right this instant!

 Ahem.
 Or not.